 Thank you for visiting Change the World by How You Shop.
 Let me introduce myself.
 My name is LeeAnne McCoy.
 I am a Christian and seek to follow God in all I do.
-I have been happily married for 14 years and am blessed with five wonderful young children.
-Change the World by how you Shop is my passion.
+I have been happily married for 17 years and am blessed with six wonderful young children.
+Change the World by How you Shop is my passion.
 But to explain, we will have to go back in time a bit.

-The story behind this website starts over ten years ago.
-My husband and I had been listening to our pastor preach on the persecuted church around the world.
-Inspired by his teaching, we stumbled upon a video on the internet by Michael Card, showing imprisoned Chinese pastors being forced to work 16 hours a day until their fingers bled, making Christmas lights to send to the U.S. Wanting to show empathy for our suffering brethren, we made a decision that day to stop buying products made in China.
+The story behind this website starts over twelve years ago.
+My husband and I stumbled upon a video by Michael Card, showing imprisoned Chinese pastors being forced to work 16 hours a day until their fingers bled, making Christmas lights to send to the U.S. Wanting to show empathy for their suffering, we made a decision that day to stop buying products made in China.

 As you can imagine, shopping for our family has been rather difficult ever since.
 But every time I put an object back on the shelf, disappointed after checking the label, I would remember those struggling in China and it no longer felt like such an inconvenience.

-I needed to know why I was doing what I was doing and whether it was worth it.
+I needed to know why I was shopping the way I was and whether or not it was worth doing.
 So I began reading...and researching...and studying...and praying....and researching some more.
 I learned about globalization, economics, poverty, modern-day slavery, child trafficking, sweatshops, bonded labor, fair trade, direct trade, free trade, trade agreements, activism, etc. until my head swam.
-(For more information on my research, check out our LINKS page.)
+(Click here to learn more.)
 I studied the issues from all sides and bounced deep questions off my patient husband, who as a first-year middle-school teacher already had enough on his plate!

 The more I learned, the more depressed I became.
-The problems were so deep and so vast and so far away.
+To be honest, it would have been easier to stop researching.
+As the saying goes, "Ignorance is bliss!"
+And the problems were so deep and so vast and so far away.
 How could I possibly make a difference?
 Yet the more helpless I felt, the more passionate I became to do something.
 The question was what?

 So I prayed...and prayed...and prayed some more.
 I considered organizing boycotts of brands known for utilizing exploited workers.
-But I learned that boycotts often just hurt those at the bottom of the supply chain because they lose that low-paying job they so desperately need.
+But I learned that boycotts sometimes hurt those at the bottom of the supply chain because they lose that low-paying job they so desperately need.
 I considered becoming a Fair trade activist.
-But Fair trade, for all its good intentions, is not always perfect and much of the movement is secular.
 I could feel better about my shopping and help rescue people from poverty, but what would I have accomplished for God?

 I sat in front of my laptop and cried the day I found Amani Ya Juu's website.
 I was no longer alone.
 There were others who thought like me and were already out there making the difference I longed to be able to make.
 As you will see browsing through this website, Amani Ya Juu is just one of many faith-based organizations that are going even beyond Fair trade to save others from exploitation and make a real difference in people's lives.
 I have had to search hard to find them, but I am discovering more all the time.
-(To view them all, go to our SHOP FOR A GOOD CAUSE page.)
+(See Businesses We Support.)

 Follow us on Facebook: